High Availability Support

 GRE has a status.jsp URL that can be used for a health check.
 The following statuses are available via /genesys-rules-engine/status.jsp.

-Before release 8.5.301, only one Genesys Rules Authoring Tool (GRAT) instance can be connected to a particular rules repository database at a time.
 GRAT is not considered a critical path application because it only handles the creation, editing and deployment of rules.
-If GRAT should fail, rule execution continues uninterrupted.
+Where only one GRAT instance is connected to a particular rules repository database at a time, if GRAT should fail, rule execution continues uninterrupted.
 Only rule editing becomes unavailable.

-In release 8.5.301, you can now configure clusters of GRAT servers which deliver much greater resilience and availability, enabling instant switchovers between GRAT nodes that are members of the cluster.
+You can configure clusters of GRAT servers which deliver much greater resilience and availability, enabling instant switchovers between GRAT nodes that are members of the cluster.
 All cluster members connect to the same database repository.
 No single GRAT node is considered primary—they are all equal partners in the n-node cluster.